IBM/transition-amr-parser/README.md

 python preprocess/merge_files.py /path/to/LDC2017T10/data/amrs/split/ DATA/AMR2.0/corpora/
 ```

-You will also need to unzip the precomputed BLINK cache
+You will also need to unzip the precomputed BLINK cache.
+See issues in this repository to get the cache file.

 ```
 unzip /path/to/linkcache.zip